open-telemetry/oteps/text/0066-separate-context-propagation.md

 **ClearBaggage(context) -> context**
-To avoid sending baggage to an untrusted downstream process, the Baggage API provides a function remove all baggage from a context.
+To avoid sending baggage to an untrusted downstream process, the Baggage API provides a function to remove all baggage from a context.

 **GetBaggageHTTPPropagator() -> (HTTPExtract, HTTPInject)**
 To deserialize the state of the system sent from the the prior upstream process,